Today I’m going to call out one of the biggest problems that I’ve seen in the web agency space.

 This is the pattern that I’ve seen I repeated in many places, and something that should cease immediately.

-Instead of collaboration between web agencies, oftentimes we see the siloing of different agencies, and the lack of communication between them on projects.
+Instead of collaboration between web agencies on joint projects, oftentimes we see the siloing of different agencies, and the lack of communication between them on projects.

 For everyone that doesn’t know what I’m talking about, I’m referring to when a client hires a design agency, a development agency, and SEO agency all for the same project.
 But more often than not, these three agencies will never speak to each other during the entire process.